 Whenever I read anything that is ‘done for you’, I automatically think it’s a scam.
-As this was an element in the YouTube ad, it was with great skepticism that I started watching the webinar, but were those doubts founded?
+As this was an element in their YouTube ad, it was with great skepticism that I started watching the webinar, but were those doubts founded?
+Is Audiobook Income Academy a scam?
 Read on to find out.

 This site includes some affiliate links – if you buy through my link I may get paid a commission but the price remains the same for you.
 Thank you for your support.